Budecort Inhaler 200 mcg (200 mdi)

 |6 Inhaler||US$ 13.66||US$ 81.9624%US$ 108.00|

-Budesonide in the inhalation form is used to prevent asthma attacks.
-However it cannot treat an asthma attack which has already started.
-This medication may also be used for treatment of other conditions not listed in this guide.
+Budecort inhalation form is used to prevent asthma attacks.
+However, it cannot treat an asthma attack which has already started.
+This medication may also treat other conditions not listed in this guide.

 Important Information about Budesonide

 Tell your doctor if your asthma symptoms do not subside even after using budesonide inhalation medicine for 2 weeks.
-Any need for an increased amount of medication may signal an impending asthma attack.
+Any need for more medication may signal an impending asthma attack.
 Call your doctor or go see him or her immediately in that case.

-Budesonide falls into FDA pregnancy category B which means that budesonide is not expected to be harmful to your unborn baby.
-However, ask your doctor about safe use of budesonide during pregnancy or if you are planning to get pregnant.
-This medication can also pass into breast milk and harm your nursing baby.
-Consult your doctor about it and don’t take the medication without his or her advice.
+Budesonide falls into FDA pregnancy category B, which means that Budesonide is not expected to be harmful to your unborn baby.
+However, ask your doctor about the safe use of Budesonide during pregnancy or if you are planning to get pregnant.
+This medication can also pass into breast milk and harm your nursing baby, consult your doctor about it.

-Budesonide is not recommended in children below 6 years of age strictly without doctor’s advice.
+Budesonide is not strictly recommended in children below 6 years of age without a doctor's advice.
 This medication can affect child growth.
-Monitor your child’s growth while giving budesonide to him or her and tell your doctor if you see any abnormalities.
+Monitor your child's growth while giving Budesonide to him or her, and tell your doctor if you see any abnormalities.

-Using steroidal medication for a long time may lead to osteoporosis, especially if you smoke, don’t exercise, have vitamin D or calcium deficiency, or if your family members have had osteoporosis.
-Consult your doctor and ask him or her about the risks of osteoporosis.
+Using steroidal medication for a long time may lead to osteoporosis, especially if you smoke, don't exercise, have vitamin D or calcium deficiency, or if your family members have osteoporosis.
+Consult your doctor and ask about the risks of osteoporosis.

 Budesonide is a steroid which can compromise your immunity by reducing the count of blood cells in your body.
 Avoid contact with sick people and places where chances of infection are high while taking this medication.

-Don’t take budesonide medication if you are allergic to budesonide, or if you are already suffering from an acute asthma attack.
+Don't take Budesonide medication if you are allergic to Budesonide or already suffering from an acute asthma attack.

-You must also take precaution and ask your doctor if it is safe to use budesonide in spite of having these conditions: liver disease; herpes simplex in eyes; osteoporosis (porous bones); a bacterial, viral, or fungal infection; or tuberculosis in the past.
+You must also take precautions and ask your doctor if it is safe to use Budesonide despite having these conditions: liver disease; herpes simplex in eyes; osteoporosis (porous bones); a bacterial, viral, or fungal infection; or tuberculosis in the past.

 Interaction with other drugs

-Some drugs may interact with budesonide medication like anti retrovirals (nelfinavir, ritonavir); certain antibiotics (erythromycin, clarithromycin); antifungals (itraconazole or ketoconazole).
+Some drugs may interact with budesonide medication like antiretroviral (nelfinavir, ritonavir); certain antibiotics (erythromycin, clarithromycin); antifungals (itraconazole or ketoconazole).

-The above list is not a complete one and there may be other interactions.
-Always tell your doctor about any medications which you may be using at present including prescription, OTC or herbal medications.
-Don’t start a new drug without medical advice.
+The above list is not complete, and there may be other interactions.
+Always tell your doctor about any medications you may use, including prescription, OTC or herbal medications.
+Don't start a new drug without medical advice.